MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 - [IT pros/DevOps workers](how-to-plan-persona-phishing-resistant-passwordless-authentication.md#it-prosdevops-workers)
 - [Highly regulated workers](how-to-plan-persona-phishing-resistant-passwordless-authentication.md#highly-regulated-workers)

 ## Step 4: Drive usage of phishing-resistant credentials

+This step covers how to make it easier for users to adopt phishing-resistant credentials.
+You should test your deployment strategy, plan for the rollout, and communicate the plan to end users.
+Then you can create reports and monitor progress before you enforce phishing-resistant credentials across your organization.

 ### Test deployment strategy

 Microsoft recommends that you test the deployment strategy created in the previous step with a set of test and pilot users.
 This phase should include the following steps:

 - Create a list of test users and early adopters.
-These users should be representative of your different user personas, and not just IT Admins
+These users should represent your different user personas, and not just IT Admins.
-- Create a Microsoft Entra ID group and add your test users to the group
+- Create a Microsoft Entra ID group, and add your test users to the group.
-- Enable your authentication methods policies in Microsoft Entra ID and scope the test group to those methods
+- Enable your [Authentication methods policies](~/identity/authentication/concept-authentication-methods-manage.md) in Microsoft Entra ID, and scope the test group to the methods that you enable.
-- Measure the registration rollout for your pilot users by using the Authentication Methods Activity report
+- Measure the registration rollout for your pilot users by using the [Authentication Methods Activity](~/identity/authentication/howto-authentication-methods-activity.md) report.
-- Create Conditional Access policies to enforce the use phishing-resistant passwordless credentials on each operating system type and target your pilot group
+- Create Conditional Access policies to enforce the use phishing-resistant passwordless credentials on each operating system type, and target your pilot group.
-- Measure the success of the enforcement using Azure Monitor and Workbooks
+- Measure the success of the enforcement using [Azure Monitor and Workbooks](~/identity/monitoring-health/overview-workbooks.md).
-- Gather feedback from users on the success of the rollout
+- Gather feedback from users on the success of the rollout.

 ### Plan rollout strategy
 Microsoft recommends driving usage based on which user personas are most ready for deployment.
 Typically, this means deploying for users in this order, but this may change depending on your organization: